 • Associate salaries: 1st year: Varies by market - in most US offices $180,000

 • 2nd year: Varies by market – in most US offices $190,000

 • Clerking policy: Yes

-American University, Baltimore, Boston College, Boston University, Brooklyn, Cardozo, Catholic University, Columbia, Colorado, Cornell, Denver, Duke, Florida, Florida International, Florida State, Fordham, George Mason, George Washington, Georgetown, Harvard, Howard, Maryland, Miami, Michigan, Minnesota, NYU, Pennsylvania, Stanford, Texas, UC Berkeley, UCLA, USC, UVA, Vanderbilt, Washington & Lee, William & Mary, Yale
+American University, Baltimore, Boston College, Boston University, Catholic University, Columbia, Colorado, Cornell, Denver, Duke, Florida, Florida International, Florida State, George Mason, George Washington, Georgetown, Harvard, Howard, Maryland, Miami, Michigan, Minnesota, Northwestern, NYU, Pennsylvania, Stanford, Texas, UC Berkeley, UCLA, USC, UVA, Vanderbilt, Washington & Lee, William & Mary, Yale

 Summer associate profile:

 With guidance from lawyer assignment coordinators/mentors, students do meaningful client work, and participate in training programs designed to develop and enhance legal skills.
 Summer Associates have opportunities to attend closings, depositions, and legislative and administrative hearings and meet with alumni and clients serving in prominent roles in government and business.
 In 2017, five US Summer Associates with strong interest in our transnational practices participated in a two-week program in the London office.
 All US Summer Associates attend a retreat in Washington where firm leaders share insights about Hogan Lovells’ pre-eminent practices and strategic plans for the future, our vision and values, and commitment to diversity.
 Through group dinners and team building exercises, US Summer Associates get to know their colleagues from other offices and make life long connections.